happytm/BatteryNode/README.md

 http://www.of-things.de/battery-life-calculator.php

 ## To do:
  - Web interface for ESP32 Gateway.
-There is a data folder within example folder which is WIP for web interface.

 ## Special Thanks to creators of following libraries used for this project:
  - https://github.com/happytm/LittleDB